1. Connecting Communities through Action

 Transforming the Trent Valley is funding an enhancement project for the lake and its woodland.
 The site is enjoyed by the whole community and is an important asset, but the funding is for specific works and there are further opportunities on site.
 We would like to leave a legacy for future generations of Rollestonians so have facilitated the establishment of a new Friends group to help work towards this ambition.

-Some of the funding available can be used to train and upskill volunteers so that they have the necessary knowledge to safely and correctly carry out work on site.
-We will also support the creation of a management plan so everyone is clear on roles and responsibilities and the long-term vision.
+Some of the funding available is used to train and upskill volunteers so that they have the necessary knowledge to safely and correctly carry out work on site.
+We are also supporting the creation of a management plan so everyone is clear on roles and responsibilities and the long-term vision.
 This means that we can step back and leave the Friends as a self-governing and independent group.

 Further funding is available to purchase tools and equipment, run family activities and update the signage and information on site.
 The Friends represent a broad skillset and will be able to support and lead upon some of these activities.